Golf Games for Fun: 50+ Ideas Plus Bonus Side Games

 Bingo, Bango, Bongo

 Three points are up for grabs on every hole.
 One point goes to the player who manages to get on the green first.
 Whoever is closest to the pin once everyone is on the green gets the second point.
-The first person to sink a putt after everyone is on the green gets the third point.
+The first person to sink a putt after everybody is on the green gets the third point.

 Each player is given a flag.
 You then take a portion of that player’s handicap (1/2, 2/3 or 3/4) and add it onto the par for the course.